nasa/cumulus/docs/upgrade-notes/update-cumulus_id-type-indexes-CUMULUS-3449.md

 ## Apply the Changes in Production Environment

-In production and some UAT environments, the type updates and indexes must be applied manually since the commands can take significant amount of time.
+With large database (e.g. number of rows in executions table is greater than 100,000), the type updates and indexes must be applied manually since the commands can take significant amount of time.
 Since these particular ALTER TABLE commands require an EXCLUSIVE LOCK on the table, it is recommended that all database activity be quiesced.
 This means that Ingest and Archive and other Cumulus functions must be shutdown before and during these commands.

-The table below from LPDAAC provides the table sizes before and after `alter table` commands, and timings.
+The table below from LP DAAC provides the table sizes before and after `alter table` commands, and timings.

 | Table Name | Original Table Size | ALTER Run Time (clock) | New Table Size | Number of Rows |
 |---|---|---|---|---|